-Summary 2020 — Michigan
+Summary 2021 — Michigan

 Innovative Programming Conducted and Educational Resources Developed

-The Farm Crate is a monthly subscription lesson box for K-2 or 3-5 teachers bringing innovative solutions for in-person, hybrid, or virtual learning while incorporating fieldtrip like experiences during this time without traditional field trips.
+In 2020, The Farm Crate is a monthly subscription lesson box for K-2 or 3-5 teachers bringing innovative solutions for in-person, hybrid, or virtual learning while incorporating field trip like experiences during this time without traditional field trips.
 Each month's crate focuses on a specific agricultural commodity or agriculturally connected theme.
 Crates contain a lesson plan matched to national or state educational standards, an accurate agriculture children's book, worksheets, and manipulatives to complete the lesson, a virtual farm field trip hosted through Nearpod, themed take home materials, recipe, and teacher gift.

 Major Program Impacts or Outcomes

 Michelle Blodgett is the Michigan Agriculture in the Classroom Manager at Michigan Farm Bureau.
 She joined the Farm Bureau family in December of 2017 after spending 20 years in the public-school classroom setting.
 She has worked at the school and district level with curriculum planning and development.
 She manages the Michigan Ag in the Classroom and the FARM Science lab programming, education, and educator outreach.
 She holds an Elementary and Special Education degree from Saginaw Valley State University and a Masters of Education from University of Nevada, Las Vegas.